atharaq/atharaq.github.io/data-structures-s25/lesson13.md

 <iframe src="https://www.youtube.com/embed/jjZipYnCV60" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 **Exit ticket**: Draw out the heaps you end up getting if your list is [4, 1, 3, 5, 8, 2, 18] and k = 3.
-(Draw them out on paper and submit this on BrightSpace.)
+(Draw them out on paper and submit this in class on Monday.)

 # Heapsort